-Disaster Resilient Urban Development Leveraging Collaboration Between Mitsubishi Estate Residence and Academia Mitsubishi Estate Residence and Kyorin University are collaborating on disaster prevention initiatives, contemplating what universities, local governments, and businesses can do to develop contingency plans for the local communities.
+Disaster Resilient Urban Development Leveraging Collaboration Between Industry and Academia

+Mitsubishi Estate Residence and Kyorin University are collaborating on disaster prevention initiatives, contemplating what universities, local governments, and businesses can do to develop contingency plans for the local communities.
 Together with Portland State University in the U.S., Kyorin University has worked on the Disaster Resilient Urban Development fieldwork program since 2017 in the Sanriku region affected by the Great East Japan Earthquake and in Tokyo in preparation for an earthquake directly striking the capital.
 A part of this program entailed a tour in June 2019 of a condominium in Kanade no Mori, a residential district offered by Mitsubishi Estate Residence in Narashino, Chiba Prefecture.
 At this location, visitors studied the efforts by the Mitsubishi Estate Group and shared ideas on urban development focusing on disaster resilience.
 The company also held a workshop where local residents were invited to the university to work together and discuss disaster contingency plans for the town.

-Industry and academia partnership agreement signing ceremony In February 2020, a disaster contingency partnership agreement was signed as a way to further enhance disaster preparedness.
+In February 2020, a disaster contingency partnership agreement was signed as a way to further enhance disaster preparedness.
 In addition to emergency drills, workshops, and lectures, this initiative resulted in participants working together to create English versions of disaster preparedness tools designed for foreign nationals living in Japan, including Sonaeru Drill (a disaster preparedness workbook) and Sonaeru Karuta (a disaster preparedness card game).

 In 2021, we strengthened our cooperation utilizing such occasions as a lecture as part of Community and University, a compulsory subject for first-year university students, and the university's Program for Training Coordinators of Community Revitalization in an Aging Society, a course designed for working adults, to work with Kyorin University students and other individuals to discuss local disaster preparedness.
-In order to build disaster-resilient communities, an approach articulated in Resilience, one of the Key Themes of the Mitsubishi Estate Group 2030 Goals for SDGs, the Group collaborates with its partners on disaster preparedness initiatives and promotes disaster resilient communities and urban development.